 In general, heart palpitations are not a serious problem as long as the heart is healthy.
-Being in good physical shape, and staying active is a good sign that the heart is indeed healthy.
+Being in good physical shape and staying active are good signs that the heart is indeed healthy.

-There are times, however, that a problem in the heart is present, but still not bad enough to get noticed.
+There are times, however, that a problem in the heart is present but still not bad enough to get noticed.
 Palpitations can be an early sign that there is something wrong with the heart.
-With palpitations, the first step is to capture the ECG during an episode of palpitations.
-Depending on what the rhythm is on the ECG, you can often tell right away if the palpitations are something to worry about.
+With palpitations, the first step is to capture the palpitations on ECG during an episode.
+Depending on what the rhythm is on the ECG, your doctor can often tell right away if the palpitations are something to worry about.

 A cardiologist can look at the results of the ECG and heart monitors and determine if the palpitations are safe and just an annoyance, or if they point to a need for further evaluation.
 The suggestion by the primary care provider to consult a cardiologist is sound advice.

 Chest Pain & Heart Palpitations